nrwl/nrwl-coding-assignment-react/README.md

 cd nrwl-coding-assignment-react-main
 ```

-Then install the packages and you're good to go!
+Then install the packages, and you're good to go!

 ```bash
 yarn